SaiReddyA-1/Travel-Guide/README.md

 **The following instructions are required for the tests to pass**

-- The image in each package item should have the alt as the value of the key `name` from each package object in the packages list
+- Each package item's image should have an `alt` attribute set to the `name` value from its respective package object within the packages list
-- Wrap the Loader component with an HTML container element and add the `data-testid` attribute value as `loader` to it as shown below
+- Wrap the Loader component with an HTML container element and set the `data-testid` attribute to `loader`, as shown below

 ```jsx
 <div data-testid="loader">